- Cash Management

 Navigating the daily challenges of your business and a complicated tax landscape is difficult for even the savviest of small business owners.
 Fortunately, there are a number of resources available that can help you better understand the issues and develop a plan for managing them throughout the year.

-Finding that person doesn’t have to be difficult, says Sherwin.
+Finding that person doesn’t have to be difficult, says Dornfeldt.
 “Most business banks are well connected and are happy to provide some contacts.”
-According to Sherwin, the key is choosing a firm or professional that understands the type of business you operate.
+According to Dornfeldt, the key is choosing a firm or professional that understands the type of business you operate.

 We’re Here to Help